idoze2/dispatcher-assignment/README.md

   - [docker-compose](https://docs.docker.com/compose/install/)

 1. Run command ```docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up``` to start up the RabbitMQ, Redis our application/worker instances.
 2. Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) and execute test API calls.
-You can monitor the execution of the celery tasks in the console logs or navigate to the RabbitMQ monitoring app: [http://localhost:15672](http://localhost:15672) (username: guest, password: guest).
+You can monitor the execution of the celery tasks in the console logs or navigate to the RabbitMQ monitoring app: [http://localhost:15672](http://localhost:15672) (username: admin, password: password123).
 3. Use the ```scale``` options to specify the amount of worker containers that are to be created. for example: ```docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up --scale worker=3``` to scale the application with more worker instances.

 ## Local Development Run example